Murder of Grace Millane

-Grace Emmie Rose Millane (2 December 1996 – 2 December 2018) was a British tourist who was murdered in Auckland, New Zealand, in December 2018.
-A 26-year-old man, Jesse Shane Kempson, was charged on 8 December 2018 with her murder.
-Millane's body was found in the Waitākere Ranges to the west of Auckland on 9 December 2018.
-Kempson's name was suppressed by New Zealand courts until 2020, meaning it could not be published in New Zealand; however, some international media outlets chose to publish it contrary to the New Zealand court order.
+Grace Emmie Rose Millane (2 December 1996 – 2 December 2018) was a British tourist who was murdered in Auckland, New Zealand, on 2 December 2018.
+Millane's body was found in the Waitākere Ranges west of Auckland on 9 December 2018 after a 26-year-old man, Jesse Shane Kempson, was charged on 8 December 2018 with her murder.
+Kempson's name could not be published in New Zealand until late 2020 due to a New Zealand court order.
+Despite this, some international media outlets chose to publish his name.

-Kempson was tried at the Auckland High Court in November 2019; he claimed that she had died during consensual sex.
+Kempson was tried at the Auckland High Court in November 2019 where he claimed that Millane had died during consensual sex.
 After a three-week trial, he was convicted by a unanimous guilty verdict and later sentenced to life imprisonment, with a minimum non-parole period of 17 years.
 Kempson filed an appeal against his conviction, which was dismissed by New Zealand's Court of Appeal on 18 December 2020.
 The suppression order was lifted by the New Zealand Supreme Court on 22 December 2020.
-It was also revealed that he had been convicted of rape and sexual abuse charges relating to two other women in October and November 2020.
+It was then also revealed that he had been convicted of rape and sexual abuse charges relating to two other women in October and November 2020.

 Background and disappearance

+Millane was last seen at the CityLife Hotel on Queen Street.

 Grace Millane was from Wickford, Essex.
 She had recently graduated from the University of Lincoln with a bachelor's degree in advertising and marketing, and was on a backpacking tour during her gap year.

 Millane was on a two-week stay in New Zealand after spending six weeks in South America.
 She entered New Zealand on 20November 2018 and travelled around the upper North Island.
 She arrived in Auckland on 30November.
 At 9:00pm on 1December, she was seen on Victoria Street in Auckland's central business district, and 15minutes later she was seen via CCTV at SkyCity.
 She was last seen at 9:41pm at the CityLife Hotel on Queen Street with Jesse Kempson.